 The planning and zoning board shall consist of five members and a first alternate member and a second alternate member.
 The term of each appointment shall be for a period of two years.
 Each member of the commission shall be entitled to one appointment to the board, subject to the approval of a majority of the commission; any member of the commission shall have the right to replace his or her appointment for the unexpired term in the case of removal or vacancy, subject to the approval of a majority of the commission.
 Any member may be removed and replaced, with or without cause, by a majority vote of the town commission.
-Terms shall expire on the last Tuesday of March of the applicable year, except that applications for hearings filed before March 10th of the applicable year, except that applications for hearings filed before March 10th of the applicable year shall be heard by the then existing board.
 The first and second alternates shall be appointed at-large by the majority vote of the Commission present at the meeting.
 The term of each board member and alternate appointment shall begin on the last Thursday of April of the year in which the board member or alternate is appointed and end when a successor is appointed or on the last Thursday in April, whichever dates comes first.
 One board member or one alternate member appointed shall have education and/or experience in sustainability and resiliency, which may include environmental science.
 At least three of the members or alternates must be one of the following:

-- Florida-licensed general contractor or a construction management professional with at least three years of professional experience as a construction project manager, construction superintendent or construction estimator; - 2.
-Florida licensed PE or a civil, mechanical, electrical, chemical or environmental engineer with a baccalaureate degree in engineering and three years of professional experience: - 3.
-Certified planner (AICP) or a planning professional with a graduate degree in planning from a program accredited by the Planning Accreditation Board with at least three years of professional planning experience or a bachelor's degree in planning from a program, accredited by the Planning Accreditation Board (PAB) with at least three years of professional planning experience; - Florida-licensed landscape architect with at least three years of professional experience; - Registered interior designer with at least three years of professional experience:
+- 1. Florida-licensed general contractor or a construction management professional with at least three years of professional experience as a construction project manager, construction superintendent or construction estimator: - 2.
+Florida licensed PE or a civil, mechanical, electrical, chemical or environmental engineer with a baccalaureate degree in engineering and three years of professional experience; - 3.
+Certified planner (AICP) or a planning professional with a graduate degree in planning from a program accredited by the Planning Accreditation Board with at least three years of professional planning experience or a bachelor's degree in planning from a program, accredited by the Planning Accreditation Board (PAB) with at least three years of professional planning experience; - 4.
+Florida-licensed landscape architect with at least three years of professional experience; - 5.
+Registered interior designer with at least three years of professional experience; - 6.
 Florida-licensed attorney with at least three years of professional experience; or